jonnyreeves/chunked-request/README.md

 The underlying function to use to make the request, see the provided implementations if you wish to provide a custom extension.

 If no value is supplied the `chunkedRequest.transportFactory` function will be invoked to determine which transport method to use.
-The deafult `transportFactory` will attempt to select the best available method for the current platform; but you can override this method for substituting a test-double or custom implementation.
+The default `transportFactory` will attempt to select the best available method for the current platform; but you can override this method for substituting a test-double or custom implementation.